thelindr/Flexbox/README.md

 Part 2.
 To complete this assignment, you need to fork this repository and copy your code from the Yearbook assignment into the `code` folder.
 Then refactor the code to use flexbox.
 Finally, as always, submit a pull request on GitHub (from your repository into the Technigo one) for review.

-:warning: **Important — make sure that you keep your old code in your old Yearbook repository and make the updates in this new one.** :warning:
+:warning: **Important — Don't accidentally make updates in your old yearbook codebase!
+Leave that one as it is, and use this "assignment-flexbox" repository for the re-write.** :warning:

 ### :books: Reading List